 Dr. Shaun Nanavati has published scientific papers on the anxiety-reducing benefits of headstands – but stresses that the theory on which they were based was first articulated by Dr. Joe Colombo, the esteemed neuroscientist, author, and scientific adviser to Mindwell Labs, the creator of the AQ app.

 ABOUT AQ: AQ is the world’s first app that tracks and measures your anxiety and mental health in real time – and provides targeted, real-time advice and treatments to manage your anxiety and improve your mental health and performance.

 Created by Mindwell Labs, AQ is your personal mental health coach, in your pocket.
 AQ’s patent-pending proprietary technology and AI analyzes your vitals collected by the Apple Watch and tells you if you’re anxious or calm in real time.
 AQ uses your mental health profile to provide you with personalized care based on your specific needs.
 You currently need an Apple Watch to use AQ but will soon be able to use any smartwatch.
-AQ is available for free download on the App Store; a premium version, with full personalization and all features, costs $39.99/year or $4.99/month.
+AQ is available for free download on the App Store; try the premium version, with full personalization and all features, totally free for 14 days; pay $39.99/year or $4.99/month afterwards.

 Photo credit: Kellie Walsh